My crazy chocolate marble bread 😜.

 - the dough doesn’t require a first proof, because the folding process is a long one, it’s as good as a first proof.

 - the dough is placed in the freezer multiple times to harden and rest the dough, and harden the chocolate layer.
 This will allow the dough to be rolled out longer, and also help to make a clean cut in the final steps.
-Adjust accordingly if the place you stay in a warm or cold place.
+Adjust accordingly if you stay in a warm or cold place.

 - don’t force the dough when rolling it out, just be patient and let it relax further if it shrinks back, it will then roll out longer.
 If you are not careful or too rough, the dough may be torn and the chocolate layer can flow out.

 - window pane is necessary for this recipe.
 By the third fold, you will see the dough becoming extremely thin but it should not tear.

 Recipe – Chocolate Layer (Prepare at least one day before)